MicrosoftDocs/sql-docs/docs/relational-databases/import-export/import-data-from-excel-to-sql.md

 ![Components in the data flow](media/excel-to-sql-data-flow.png)

-For more info about these SSIS components, see the following topics.
+For more info about these SSIS components, see the following topics:
 -   [Excel Source](../../integration-services/data-flow/excel-source.md)
 -   [SQL Server Destination](../../integration-services/data-flow/sql-server-destination.md)